cedarknoll/Meshtastic-device/README.md

 Please post comments on our [group chat](https://meshtastic.discourse.group/) if you have problems or successes.

+**A Word of Caution**

+Make sure you flash the correct firmware file for your board.
+Some of the hardware naming schemes can be confusing/misleading.
+Please use the hardware section of our [wiki](https://github.com/meshtastic/Meshtastic-device/wiki/Hardware-Information) for identifying your board.

+*Example: If you have a T-Beam, please flash the tbeam (firmware-tbeam-US-X.X.X.bin) firmware and NOT the lora32 (firmware-ttgo-lora32-v1-US-X.X.X.bin) firmware.*

 ### Installing from a GUI - Windows and Mac

 1. Download and unzip the latest Meshtastic firmware [release](https://github.com/meshtastic/Meshtastic-esp32/releases).